RandyOrtiz/Pincho/README.md

 # What's Inside?
 Pincho Master folder consists of:<br />
 - bin folder with all subprograms<br />
-- lib folder with some premade annotation databases<br />
+- lib folder with some premade annotation databases (kegg, trembl_amphibians, uniprot)<br />
 - COPYING.txt our license agreement<br />
 - png files for our pincho icon and UI<br />
 - pincho.conf or a printed methods list of the last run<br />